Office: 432 Gates Hall

 My research focuses on problems in programming languages, networks, and security.
 Some topics of interest include semantics, type systems, bidirectional languages, provenance, data synchronization, and mechanized proof.
 Recently I have also been working on domain-specific languages for networks.

-Christopher Monsanto, Nate Foster, Rob Harrison, and David Walker.
-A Compiler and Run-time System for Network Programs.
-In ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL), Philadelphia, PA, pages 217-230, January 2012. [ conference version ]
+Nate Foster, Dexter Kozen, Matthew Milano, Alexandra Silva, and Laure Thompson.
+A Coalgebraic Decision Procedure for NetKAT.
+In ACM SIGPLAN--SIGACT Symposium on Principles of Programming Languages (POPL), Mumbai, India, January 2015. [ conference version ]

-I work with a great group of students and postdocs.
+I am very fortunate to work with a great group!